 The Company entered into a series of cancellable work orders to support its clinical trial activities, related to the first of the Company's BXCL 701 clinical trials.
-This clinical trial is expected to aggregate approximately \$8,000 and is anticipated to take place over the next two years.
-During the first quarter of 2019 the company has incurred \$810 of costs associated with the CRO for this trial.
-To date, the Company has incurred \$2,512 in costs for the work surrounding this trial
+This clinical trial is expected to cost approximately \$10,000 and is anticipated to take place over the next two years.
+To date, the Company has incurred \$1,806 in costs for the work surrounding this trial.

 In the first quarter of 2019 the Company entered into a second series of cancellable work orders to support a second clinical trial related the Company's BXCL 701 product candidate.
-This clinical trial is expected to aggregate approximate approximately \$6,000 and it is anticipated to take place over the next three years.
+This clinical trial is expected to aggregate approximate approximately \$8,000 and it is anticipated to take place over the next three years.
 Approximately one half of this cost is to be reimbursed by a partner.
-The Company has incurred \$584 of costs in connection with this trial and has also recorded a related receivable of \$291.
+The Company has incurred \$1,190 of costs in connection with this trial and has also recorded a related receivable of \$173.

-In addition, an MSA was signed with a second CRO during the first quarter of 2019 to include strategic planning, expert consultation, regulatory activities, data interpretation, NDA services, and research and development services, including clinical, data management, statistical and medical writing activities.
+In addition, an MSA was signed with a second CRO during the first quarter of 2019 to include strategic planning, expert consultation, regulatory activities, data interpretation, New Drug Application ("NDA") services, and research and development services, including clinical, data management, statistical and medical writing activities.